reprise99/kql-for-dfir/Office 365/README.md

 Once you have searched you can export to CSV ready to ingest.

+If you are dealing with a large volume of data, you can export via PowerShell.
+There are a number of open source options to export, the one I have tested with is [here](https://github.com/PwC-IR/Office-365-Extractor/blob/master/Office365_Extractor.ps1).
+This one seems to handle large amounts of data and retries a little better than others.

 ### Defender for Cloud Apps

 You can export the Activity Log directly to CSV from the Defender for Cloud Apps (previous Cloud App Security) portal into CSV ready to ingest.